Top Legal Trends to Follow (2024-2026)

 2. Legal case volume continues to fluctuate

-In October 2020, Reuters reported that there had been 5,529 Chapter 11 bankruptcy filings in the year so far.
+In October 2020, Reuters reported that there had been 5,529 Chapter 11 bankruptcy filings that year.
 That’s an increase of 33% over the first three quarters of 2019.

 3. Firms emphasize becoming recession-proof

-The legal sector has been historically impervious to change, except for during economic downturns.
+The legal sector has been historically impervious to change, except for during significant economic downturns.

-As the American Bar Association says, “Most changes in the profession coincide with downturns or recessions that go way back to the 1960 recession, which prompted firms to move to monthly billing from the then-standard yearly billing.
-Almost every recession has coincided with some significant change in the profession.”
+As the American Bar Association says, “Most changes in the profession coincide with downturns or recessions that go way back to the 1960 recession...
+Almost every recession has coincided with some significant change in the profession”.

 As law firms seek to survive and even thrive during this recession, they’ll put their focus on where the profitable cases are right now: bankruptcy, cybersecurity, and employment law.